Utah

 The legislature has removed “good moral character” requirements from almost all specific licensing requirements.
 See, e.g., SB 43 (2022).

-Certain convictions are per se “not evidence of unprofessional conduct,” including non-convictions, and convictions where seven years have passed since release from incarceration without a conviction or guilty plea.
+Certain convictions are per se “not evidence of unprofessional conduct,” including non-convictions, and convictions where five years have passed since release from incarceration without a conviction or guilty plea (reduced from seven years by HB167 in 2025).
 Convictions for violent and sexual crimes, and for fraud or embezzlement are excepted. § 58-1-501(4)(b)(ii).

 - Until 1998 persons convicted of a felony could vote in Utah.
 See 1998 Utah Laws Ch.
 266 (H.B.
 190).
 Under the amendments to the law that year, persons convicted of a felony were prohibited from voting, but the mechanisms enacted to restore this right excepted people with federal and out-of-state offenses from the relief extended to those convicted in Utah state courts.
 See id.
 In 2006, the Utah Legislature corrected this gap in the law by identifying a “convicted felon” as a person convicted in “any state or federal court of the United States.”
 See 2006 Utah Laws Ch.
 28 (S.B.
 47).
 This clarification guarantees that the proper legal mechanism exists to ensure that the right to vote is automatically restored for all persons convicted of a felony in Utah upon release from prison.